 Given the head of a linked list, write a program to find if linked list has a cycle or not.
 Return true if there is a cycle or loop in the linked list.
 Otherwise, return false.
 A linked list with cycle causes iteration to fail because the iteration will never reach the end.
 So, detecting a linked list loop is important before applying an iterative approach.

 Level order traversal accesses nodes in level by level order.
-This is also called breadth-first search traversal or BFS traversal.
-Here we start from the root node and process it, then process all the nodes at the first level, then process all the nodes at the second level, and so on.
-In other words, we explore all nodes at the current level before moving on to the nodes at the next level.
+This is also called breadth first search or BFS traversal.
+Here we start processing from the root node, then process all nodes at the first level, then process all nodes at the second level, and so on.
+In other words, we explore all nodes at the current level before going to nodes at the next level.

 Bloom filter is a space-efficient data structure that tells whether an element may be in a set (either a false positive or true positive) or definitely not present in a set (True negative).
 It will take O(1) space, regardless of the number of items inserted.
 However, their accuracy decreases as more elements are added.

 Hashing is a technique to map (key, value) pairs into the hash table using a hash function.
 It uses an array of size proportional to the number of keys and calculates an array index from the key using a hash function.
 We use hashing/hash tables in several real life applications and solve various coding questions efficiently in data structures.

 Heap is a complete binary tree structure where each node satisfies a heap property.
 We learn two types of heap data structure: 1) Max heap, which satisfies the max heap property, and 2) Min heap, which satisfies the min-heap property.
 We use heap data structures to implement priority queues and solve several coding problems efficiently.